AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-50814-an-admin-user-is-not-able-to-create-credit-memo.md

 title: 'ACSD-50814: Admin user not able to create credit memo'
 description: Apply the ACSD-50814 patch to fix the Adobe Commerce issue where an admin user is not able to create a credit memo.
 exl-id: 82099007-dee8-493d-b4da-3338fb77b935
-feature: "Admin Workspace, Orders, Returns"
+feature: Admin Workspace, Orders, Returns
 role: Admin
 ---
 # ACSD-50814: Admin user is not able to create credit memo